Shopify/graphql-codegen/README.md

       schema: './path/to/my-api-schema.json',
       documents: ['./src/graphql/my-api/*.{ts,tsx,js,jsx}'],
       presetConfig: {
-        // Generate the line `import * as MyAPI from 'path/to/my-api-types';`.
+        // Generate the line `import type * as MyAPI from 'path/to/my-api-types';`.
         // If you don't have generated types for your API beforehand,
         // omit this parameter to generate the types inline.
         importTypes: {